 Thus far in this essay, I have focused only on the statistics Willingham reported.
 Yet her anecdotal claims and recollections of her experience in the Academic Support Program are also dubious.

 As I explained in my essay “Truth and Literacy at UNC,” Willingham was likely misleading with her anecdote about the athlete who could not sound out Wisconsin and her other anecdote about the athlete who wanted to learn to read newspaper articles about himself.
 If those anecdotes are even true, I suspect each of those athletes had a specific learning disability that impeded his reading fluency but which they could overcome with technological accommodations.
 Students with learning disabilities are not intellectually disabled and are as capable of succeeding as other students, when provided appropriate accommodations and strategy instruction.
-Considering the likelihood those two students had a learning disability, and given that the independent review found only about 7% of the athletes in the sample read below high school level, I do not believe Willingham’s anecdotes fairly represent the intellectual abilities of the vast majority of athletes, even football and men’s basketball players.
+Considering the likelihood those two students had a learning disability, and given that the external review found only about 7% of the athletes in the sample read below high school level, I do not believe Willingham’s anecdotes fairly represent the intellectual abilities of the vast majority of athletes, even football and men’s basketball players.

 In fact (to return to the SATA for a moment), a significant point Willingham never bothered to explain about the SATA-based assessments of the athletes is that the SATA was used as a tool to identify students who might have a learning disability.
-I know for a fact that some of the approximately 7% whom the independent review found to read below a high school level were eventually diagnosed with a learning disability and therefore would likely test higher on the SATA if they were permitted to use accommodations.
+I know for a fact that some of the approximately 7% whom the external review found to read below a high school level were eventually diagnosed with a learning disability and therefore would likely test higher on the SATA if they were permitted to use accommodations.
 Accommodations for learning disabilities are like glasses for those of us with less than 20/20 vision.
 When I take a sight test without my glasses, I do poorly.
 However, when I put on my glasses, I perform much better.
 Accommodations for learning disabilities work much the same way.
 Therefore, when we consider the presence of learning disabilities among the athletes and the fact that with accommodations some of those athletes would have tested higher, even the statistic of 7% is likely too high to accurately represent the number of athletes with actual elementary reading levels.

 Furthermore, not only did Willingham use misleading anecdotes, she also very likely exaggerated the extent of her experience.
 In a WUNC story that aired on January 31, she claimed she worked with about 500 athletes during her seven years with the Academic Support Program.
 Unless the phrase “worked with” is interpreted so loosely it includes any athlete she may have briefly encountered in a single interaction, I find that claim highly improbable.
 To have worked with 500 students over seven years means she would have had to work with an average of 70 new students per year.
 Learning specialists, however, do not work with that many students.